-- take lead responsibility for safeguarding and child protection. - take lead responsibility for online safety and understanding the filtering and monitoring systems which are in place. - act as a point of contact with the 3 safeguarding partners - manage referrals to iCART (and the use of Halton's Assessment Toolkit), Police (including PREVENT) and other relevant agencies. - act as navigator (formally lead professional) where best placed to do so on Multi Agency Plans at level 2 (MAPs) - work together with other agencies in order to improve outcomes for children, - attend (Level 3) Working Together training at least once every 2 years. - undertake Prevent awareness training https://www.elearning.prevent.homeoffice.gov.uk/prevent\referrals/01-welcome.html - update their skills and knowledge on a regular basis, but at least annually such as via Halton's DSL Workshops - raise awareness of safeguarding throughout school and act as a point of support for all staff - ensure that this policy is reviewed annually and is available publicly. - maintain, update and amend the school's safeguarding portfolio regularly. - ensure that parents are aware of school's responsibilities regarding safeguarding and child protection, including child on child abuse and online safety. - maintain accurate safeguarding records that are stored securely (see record keeping for further details) - be available during school hours. - arrange cover of DSL role for any out of hours/out of term activities. - represent school in multi-agency meetings and submit relevant reports in a timely fashion. - be provided with appropriate support and supervision in order to carry out the role safely and effectively - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation.
+- take lead responsibility for safeguarding and child protection. - take lead responsibility for online safety and understanding the filtering and monitoring systems which are in place. - act as a point of contact with the 3 safeguarding partners - manage referrals to iCART (and the use of Halton's Assessment Toolkit), Police (including PREVENT) and other relevant agencies. - act as navigator (formally lead professional) where best placed to do so on Multi Agency Plans at level 2 (MAPs) - work together with other agencies in order to improve outcomes for children, - attend (Level 3) Working Together training at least once every 2 years. - undertake Prevent awareness training Prevent duty training Gov.uk site - update their skills and knowledge on a regular basis, but at least annually such as via Halton's DSL Workshops - raise awareness of safeguarding throughout school and act as a point of support for all staff - ensure that this policy is reviewed annually and is available publicly. - maintain, update and amend the school's safeguarding portfolio regularly. - ensure that parents are aware of school's responsibilities regarding safeguarding and child protection, including child on child abuse and online safety. - maintain accurate safeguarding records that are stored securely (see record keeping for further details) - be available during school hours. - arrange cover of DSL role for any out of hours/out of term activities. - represent school in multi-agency meetings and submit relevant reports in a timely fashion. - be provided with appropriate support and supervision in order to carry out the role safely and effectively - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation. - take a holistic view to ensure wider environmental factors are considered which may be a threat to safety and welfare of children (Contextual Safeguarding) - receive training in managing and responding effectively to incidents of child-on-child abuse, ensuring there is a clear acknowledgement and awareness by all stakeholders that it is happening, but may not be being reported. - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school may put in place to protect them. - be able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances

-- take a holistic view to ensure wider environmental factors are considered which may be a threat to safety and welfare of children (Contextual Safeguarding) - receive training in managing and responding effectively to incidents of child-on-child abuse, ensuring there is a clear acknowledgement and awareness by all stakeholders that it is happening, but may not be being reported. - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school may put in place to protect them. - be responsible for the sharing of child protection files when a child moves to a new school or college within 5 days, in line with Keeping Children Safe in Education and Halton's STAR Protocol (Appendix D)
+- where referrals were or were not made to another agency such as LA children's social care or the Prevent program, etc - be responsible for the sharing of child protection files when a child moves to a new school or college within 5 days, in line with Keeping Children Safe in Education and Halton's STAR Protocol (Appendix D)